jacksonrayhamilton/custom-promise/README.md

 - Useful: `catch`, `resolve`, `reject`, `all`, `race`, old IE support.
 - Secure: No private state exposed.

+## Customize

+You can build your own version of p.js with only the methods and environment support that you want: http://jacksonrayhamilton.github.io/p.js/

 ## API

 ### `p(executor)`